-Late Arrivals: All students arriving after 9am must go to the office to be signed in and collect a late pass, before going to their class.
-Please be aware that being late on a regular basis will impact negatively, as your child will often miss explicit whole class learning time.
-Meditation begins at 9.00am, so if your child is late, please ask them to enter quietly and take their place without disturbing the class.
-Please note students enter classroom 8.55am to be ready for a 9am start.
+Late Arrivals: All students arriving after the 8.55am bell must go to the office to be signed in and collect a late pass, before going to their class.
+Please be aware that being late on a regular basis will impact negatively, as your child will often our daily meditation and explicit whole class learning time.

 Leaving Early: When collecting your child early, they must be signed out at the office before collection.
 If you are aware in advance that your child will be leaving early with someone other than yourself, please let your child’s teacher know.